Writing neighborhood plans helps communities in many situations, such as when:

 Of course what we aren't saying is that often when you are at step 4 or 5, it becomes apparent that you need more information (back to step 1) or that the community support for your goals (step 3) has fallen apart.
 So it isn't neat and tidy, but this is a general outline of the progress you can expect.

 Isn't your community worth deciding on a revitalization strategy or a thoughtful look at what it will take to keep your community beautiful?
 Yes, plans are made to be revised when unexpected opportunities arise, but until then, your neighborhood can make its own luck by writing a simple or elaborate plan and proceeding to follow it.

-For a more detailed but concise look at the subject, check out this neighborhood planning site.
+For a more different but concise look at the subject, check out this neighborhood planning site.